-

 ever.
 As we were a 2-car family, we kept one ICE to address the concerns many

-technology, there will always be a spread of attitudes depending upon the
+have expressed here.
+However, as with the introduction with ANY newtechnology, there will always be a spread of attitudes depending upon the

 individual’s comfort-level.
 This is a good thing in a free-market society as this